-- For children who need it, there are also planned phonic ‘catch-up’ sessions following a set model to address specific reading/writing gaps.
+- For children who require additional support, there are also planned phonic ‘catch-up’ sessions following a set model to address specific reading/writing gaps.
 These are short, sharp sessions lasting 10 minutes in length and taking place at least three times a week.

 Reading practice sessions:

-- Children across reception, year 1, year 2 (and beyond if appropriate) apply their phonics knowledge by using a full matched decodable reader in a small group reading practice session.
+- Children across reception, year 1, year 2 (and beyond if appropriate) apply their phonics knowledge by using a fully matched decodable reading book in a small group reading practice session.

 - These sessions are 15 minutes long and happen three times a week.
 There are approximately 6 children in a group.